-Board Celebrity Summit in late September and early October when it cruises up the Northeast coast, and you’ll be able to spot the vivid greens and, later in September, the stunning reds, brilliant oranges, mustard yellows, and vivid greens that decorate the landscape.
+Board either Celebrity Silhouette or Celebrity Eclipse in August or September when both cruise along the Northeast coast.
+You’ll be able to spot the vivid greens and, later in September, the stunning reds, brilliant oranges, and mustard yellows that decorate the landscape.

-Your fall color cruise kicks off in Boston, an exciting city packed with culture, famed for its world-class universities, colorful history, and diverse neighborhoods.
+Your fall foliage cruise kicks off in Boston, an exciting city packed with culture, famed for its world-class universities, colorful history, and diverse neighborhoods.

-Spending one day in Boston is enough to explore America’s past by visiting Revolutionary War battlefields and following the trail of Paul Revere at Lexington Green.
-Shop for gifts at the legendary Quincy Market in downtown Boston.
+Spending one day in Boston is enough to explore America’s past by visiting Revolutionary War battlefields and learning about Paul Revere’s daring midnight ride.

 Cross the Charles River and arrive in Cambridge, where the fall weather and the Ivy League students mingling in Harvard Square will make you nostalgic for your college days.

 Pretty Rockland calls itself the “lobster capital of the world,” and justifiably so.
 You’ll find fresh lobster everywhere from fine dining restaurants to food trucks, and you can even join a local fishing boat to see how the tasty crustaceans are caught.

 Or perhaps embark on a guided foodie walking tour on which you’ll sample artisanal cheeses and pastries, as well as seafood and locally brewed craft beer.

 Rockland itself is a quintessential New England town set around a protected harbor that’s framed by rocky headlands and old-growth forest.